teuncm/boggle-solver/README.md

 To perform the search, we make use of one board mutation: we randomly change the face of one of the dice and then swap this modified die with a random, different die on the board.
 We then calculate the board score.
 If the current board score is larger than the best board score so far, we save the current board instead.
 As the search space is non-convex, this algorithm will not guarantee a global optimum.

 ## Results
 The total number of entries in our filtered word list is 308991.
-Assuming that every truncation is unique, the truncation dictionary should contain $n+1 \choose 2$ entries per word of length $n$.
+Assuming that every truncation is unique, the truncation dictionary should contain *n+1 choose 2* entries per word of length *n*.
 The truncation dictionary should then contain 21004363 entries.
 As the words overlap in many cases (and therefore many truncations are not unique), the truncation dictionary in practice only contains a total of 978676 entries!
 I found it consumes about 0.1GB of RAM on my machine, so it is viable on the modern day computer.

 ### Sample runs
 #### Random board, default settings